nsidc/granule-metgen/README.md

 ##### Geospatial Bounds Configuration

-MetGenC can extract spatial boundaries directly from the `geospatial_bounds` NetCDF attribute when it contains a WKT POLYGON string.
-This is an alternative to the default of using coordinates for GEODETIC collections.
+MetGenC can extract polygon vertices directly from the `geospatial_bounds` NetCDF attribute when it contains a WKT POLYGON string.
+This extracts all polygon vertices as individual points, providing an alternative to the default of using coordinates for GEODETIC collections.

 **Example Configuration:**
 ```ini